MatthieuXMoreau/EarlyPallialNeurogenesis/README.md

 ## Download raw and processed datasets

 To add :
-- link to download processed dataset (GEO to csv and meta.data)
+- link to GEO and meta.data)
-- link to SRA for the .bam
+- link to ENA

 ## Code to quality control and preprocessing